 Zachary’s nomination for President in 1848 received mixed reactions, due to his mixed response to slavery.
 He was a slave owner, but did not support expansion of slavery into new states because he viewed it as impractical, as cotton and sugar could not be grown in the west.
 However, Zachary also supported states’ rights, even if he did not agree with succession.
 Zachary was also popular due to his successful service in the military.
-Upon being nominated and selected to run for president, Zachary remained unaware for several days because he refused to accept mail that was mark postage due!
+Upon being nominated and selected to run for president, Zachary remained unaware for several days because he refused to accept mail that was marked postage due!

 As president-elect, Zachary kept his distance from Washington DC, and quietly formed his cabinet selections, much to the frustration of those who helped elect him.
 Zachary despised political games.
 He ensured that his cabinet was politically diverse, to reflect the diversity of the nation, although it was purposefully lacking in prominent political members.
 His actions frustrated the leading members of the Whig party who helped elect him.

 Zachary spent the first several months traveling to familiarize himself with the northern part of the nation, of which he had previously seen little.
 Zachary worked to admit California, which was in the midst of the Gold Rush, as a state and allow them to determine their own laws on slavery.
 Zachary also worked to settle a border dispute between New Mexico and Texas, encouraged New Mexico to apply for statehood, which became a federal territory instead, and to help alleviate concerns by Mormons in Utah.
 On the issue of slavery, he refused to abolish the practice, but he did fight against expanding slavery to new states.

 Zachary, and his Secretary of State John Clayton, both had relatively little international diplomatic experience, however, it was not needed.
 During his presidency, there was very little international politics to attend and no significant foreign policy decisions were made while Zachary was in office.